cbaeucsd/CSE15L-Lab-Reports/index.md

 Screenshot of running WhereAmI.java on the computer:
  <img src="/docs/assets/images/WhereAmI.png" width="800">

-While logged out from the server, run this command from the directory where the file is contained:
+<p>While logged out from the server, run this command from the directory where the file is contained:</p>
      <pre>
   <code>
 $ scp WhereAmI.java cs15lsp22abc@ieng6.ucsd.edu:~/